Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 aws/

-folder with the policy and cors JSON files. - Update the JSON files with the new site domain name.
+folder with the policy and CORS JSON files. - Update the JSON files with the new site domain name.

 - Run